ThomasVrancken/info9023-mlops/README.md

 All the project info can be found in the [project/project_description.pdf](project/project_description.pdf) document.

+Important to highlight that you are the **decision makers for the design of your project** :open_hands: Design it in a coherent way.
+Spend time on features that **make sense**.
+Don't see the workpackages as a long checklist, rather on possible points to implement.

+For example, if you implement a computer vision model you might spend more time on the model serving rather than the data exploration.
+Or conversely, if you need to get tabular data from external APIs you might want to spend more time on the data construction rather than on model serving optimisation.
+Those are design choices you need to make depending on your project - and as always make sure to ask questions to the teaching staff if you have any (ideally at the end of lectures).

+**Milestones:**

+The main way to handover the results of your projects will be during the 3 **milestones**.

+The first Milestone will be used to present the work you did during sprint 1 & 2, the second Milestone for the work you did in sprint 3 & 4 and the final milestone will be used to present the overall project outcome and work from sprint 5.

+The main purpose of the Milestones is to provide feedback and guidance on the project.
+The final project grade will be determined at the end of the project.
+If there are any issues highlighted during the milestone there is room for fixing it in the later development of the project

+**Handovers:**
+1. At each milestone, you will set an **online meeting** with the teaching staff where you will spend **10 minutes presenting your results** so far and 5 minutes for QA from the teaching staff.
+1. Next to that, you will **submit the codes** you implemented so far by creating a pull requests in Github and asking the teaching staff to review it.
+Note that the teaching staff won't go through the whole codebase.
+Put any information that the teaching staff should specifically look at in the README and pull request description.

+**Practicals:**
+- :warning: Each team needs **to book an online meeting** slot to present their Milestone
+  - You can book the online meeting via a Google Meets link *shared by email*.
+If a group has no students in the mailing list please let the teaching staff know.
+  - You are free to decide which material (if any) you will use to present your results (short slide deck, demo, show codes, ...).
+- Make sure to send an email with a **link to the pull request** to the teaching staff when it is ready.
+Notifications on Github are not the single point.
+  - Make sure to clearly document what is important in the code base for the teaching staff to look at.
+By default, the teaching staff will focus on the README.
+- You can present your project [ML Canvas](https://madewithml.com/courses/mlops/product-design) during the first Milestone presentation.

+**Timing:**
+- Milestone 1 presentations can be booked between the 11/03/2024 and the 13/03/2024 (included) from 13:00 to 16:30.
+Link will be sent by email.
+- Milestone 2 and 3 timing still needs to be set.

 ## Exam

 You can find a practice exam in the [exams/practice_exam_june_2024.pdf](exams/practice_exam_june_2024.pdf) document.